boogiematrix/react-portfolio/README.md

 # react-portfolio

 This is a portfolio of my work thusfar, along with some information about me and my work  history.
+It's my first attempt at working with React.

 [Boogie Matrix Portfolio](https://boogiematrix.github.io/react-portfolio/)